Public Transportation Is The Heart Of Urban Commuting

 Also, if you’re going a short distance, and only taking one bus, riding the bus can be perfect.
 I use to work in Downtown Rochester, New York, and was only required to take one bus.
 As soon as we arrived at the Transit Center, I had a 10 minute walk to work.
 I actually use to enjoy my walks.

 Public Transportations Also Has It’s Bad Points

-With all this talk about how great public transportation is, there are some negatives as I mentioned earlier.
+With all this talk about how great public transportation is, there are also negatives.
 There has been many times when the bus was running late due to bad weather.
 I’ve had to stand in the rain or freezing cold, waiting for a bus that never arrived.
 Or if it did, was very late.

 Despite All The Negatives That I Mentioned, Public Transportation Still Is The Heart Of Urban Commuting

 Regardless of all the negatives I just mentioned, public transportation still is the heart of urban commuting.
 It allows commuters who can’t afford a vehicle to get to work.

 The elderly, who can no longer drive have an affordable transportation option.
 And others who don’t have a long commute, can save money while having a safer option to get to work.

 While Riding Public Transportation It’s Important To Have A Plan